WordsOut poems by

 where there’s a Will there’s way!

-He got his work-life balanced like a well-planned diet
+he got his work-life balanced like a well-planned

 with Ruth James Ellie Katherine and Jazz and Ben.